jaydenpung/videojs-hls-quality-selector/README.md

   - If true, the quality selector will sort the resolutions from largest to smallest.
 - options.disableAutoQuality `boolean`
   -  If true, the quality selector will not include the 'auto' option.
-- options.displayCurrentQuality `boolean`
-  - If true, the quality selector will display the current resolution.
 - options.defaultQuality `number`
   - The default quality to set.